-As President and CEO, David Zaslav sets the strategy and oversees all operations for Discovery Communications’ global suite of brands across pay-TV, free-to-air and digital platforms.
+As President and CEO, David Zaslav sets the strategy and oversees all operations for Discovery’s global suite of brands across pay-TV, free-to-air and digital platforms.
 Under his leadership, Discovery began trading as a public company in 2008 and became a Fortune 500 company in 2014.
-Most recently under Zaslav, Discovery announced an agreement to acquire Scripps Networks Interactive, in a deal which is expected to close in early 2018.
-Together, the two companies will comprise a world-class portfolio of real life entertainment brands and become home to five of the top female networks, delivering over 20% share of women watching primetime in the U.S., nearly 20% of ad-supported pay-TV viewership in the U.S. and over 7 billion streams.
+Most recently under Zaslav, Discovery acquired Scripps Networks Interactive.
+Together, the combined companies comprise a world class portfolio of real life entertainment brands and are home to five of the top female networks, delivering over 20% share of women watching primetime in the U.S., nearly 20% of ad-supported pay-TV viewership in the U.S. and over 7 billion streams.

 Zaslav has led Discovery since 2007, executing a number of initiatives that have focused the organization on growth, performance and operational efficiency.
 He also has directed a strategic effort to clarify and strengthen Discovery’s world-class brands with a renewed focus on diversified content and IP.

 Since Zaslav took the helm, Discovery has launched some of the fastest-growing cable networks in the U.S., including Investigation Discovery, the #1 network for women in total day delivery; and OWN: Oprah Winfrey Network, the #1 network for African American women.